-Document 3/2 HELCOM LOAD 5/2013 describes how the atmospheric deposition rate of 5 kg P km-2 has been derived.
+5 Document 3/2 HELCOM LOAD 5/2013 describes how the atmospheric deposition rate of 5 kg P km-2 has been derived.

-1.2 Data basis
+1.2.
+Data basis

-The HELCOM countries annually report inputs from riverine and direct point sources to Baltic Sea sub-basins.
+The HELCOM countries annually report inputs from riverine and direct point sources to Baltic Sea subbasins.
 Since the Fifth Pollution Load Compilation (HELCOM 2011) which included waterborne data from 1994 to 2008, data from 2009 and 2010 have been added.
-Most countries have updated or revised old PLC data covering the period 1994-2008 by providing missing data and/ or correcting previously reported data.
-Further, the PLC-5.5 project, HELCOM LOAD Core Group and BNI Sweden have made great efforts to fill in missing data and provide proposals for correcting of suspicious (HELCOM 2013b).
+Most countries have updated or revised old PLC data covering the period 1994-2008 by providing missing data and/or correcting previously reported data.
+Further, the PLC-5.5 project, HELCOM LOAD6 Core Group and BNI Sweden have made great efforts to fill in missing data, provide proposals for correcting of suspicious data as described in the PLC-5.5 report (HELCOM, in prep).
 By this, the most complete, consistent and quality assured PLC data set has been developed covering 1994-2010 waterborne inputs to the Baltic Sea.
 Filling in data gaps/missing data was considered necessary as no monitoring or modeling results were available or provided to HELCOM for some catchments.
 All changes, including filling in data gaps, have been discussed with the HELCOM countries; moreover, the PLC-5.5 data set has been approved by all the HELCOM Contracting Parties for use in the PLC-5.5 report and for revised calculations of the BSAP maximum allowable nutrient inputs (MAI) and the country-wise allocation of the reduction targets (CART).
-It should be noted, however, that Russia has not accepted to include the present Russian PLC-5.5 data in the PLC-database as official Russian data.
+It should be noted, however, that Russia has not accepted to include the present Russian PLC-5.5 data in the PLCdatabase as official Russian data.

-The most important data gaps and challenges that had to be solved to obtain a complete and consistent PLC-5.5 data set are summarized below (further details are given in HELCOM 2013b).
+The most important data gaps and challenges that had to be solved to obtain a complete and consistent PLC-5.5 data set are summarized below (further details are given in HELCOM PLC- 5.5, in prep.).